atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 ---

-Compiled was initially written with the assumption styles could be written in shape or form, strings, objects, arrays, it doesn't matter the library will try and handle it (remember: use of the `css` func is **optional**!).
-To make this to work AST traversal would always originate from three different nodes:
+Compiled was initially written with the assumption styles could be written in any shape or form, strings, objects, arrays, it doesn't matter the library will try and handle it (**remember**: use of the `css` func didn't originally exist, and when it was introduced it was **optional**!).
+To make this work AST traversal would always originate from three different nodes:

 1. styled component declaration
 2. the `css` prop